oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 **This graph highlights the 10 most accurate 3-point shooters specifically during the 1997-2017 era,led by Stephen Curry with a 43.78% success rate.
 By focusing on this 20-year period and including only players with over 500 attempts, we ensure these results reflect sustained skill within this timeframe.**

-**These elite shooters, like Steve Nash and Kyle Korver, proved that shooting more 3-pointers is the smartest way to win.
-Their consistency over 20 years forced teams to change their defense and turned the NBA into a game driven by data and efficiency.**

 ### 6. Identifying Player Styles using K-Means Algorithem

 In this part of the project, I wanted to see if the data could tell me which "type" of shooter each player is, regardless of their official position.
 To do this, I used a **Machine Learning** algorithm called K-Means Clustering.